plgagne/Game-Boy-Essentials/website/drafts/Super Mario Land 3 - Wario Land.md

 developers: "Nintendo R&D1"
 ---
 # {{ page.title }}

 - Japanese release in January 1994
 - North American release in March 1994
 - European release in May 1994
 - Published by Nintendo
 - Developed by Nintendo R&D1

 {% include figure.html type="boxart" figcaption="" %}

 In his first video game appearance in *Super Mario Land 2*, Wario has taken over Mario’s private island.
-This private abode for video game's most successful character has a giant statue of him, a private hippopotamus launchpad to the moon, his very own haunted house, and a gigantic palatial castle all for the famous plumber.
+This private abode for video game's most successful character has a giant statue of him, a private hippopotamus launchpad to the moon, his very own haunted house, and a gigantic palatial castle all for the glory of the famous plumber.
 What is interesting about this island is that it was devised by young developpers of R&D1, not by Miyamoto Shigeru.
 Those young developpers, including Wario's creator Kiyotake Hiroji, were egging on Mario's success.
-Mario is so sucessful he's got a castle and an enormous statue of himself.
+Mario is so sucessful he's got a castle and an enormous statue dedicated to himself.
 In a sense, they were egging on Miyamoto himself.

 In that game, Wario's role is very much that of Bluto; Kiyotake has said so himself.
 He's an evil analogue of Mario jealous of his success so he stole his private island.
-But they had trouble making a game that respected the Mario gameplay ethos, so they jumped on a great opportunity *Mario Land 2* gave them.
-Everybody enjoyed Wario's farcical take on Mario so he was promoted to protagonist of the sequel.
+But they had trouble making a game that respected the Mario gameplay ethos, so when came time to make a sequel they jumped on a great opportunity *Super Mario Land 2* gave them.
+Everybody enjoyed Wario's farcical take on Mario so he was promoted to protagonist for the sequel.
 Changing their protagonist could give them new exciting gameplay opportunities.
 With Wario, they could escape the straightjacket of a Super Mario game.
 They were now making a Wario game, so they could make their own choices; they no longer had to respect the Mario gameplay traditions.
 They could make fun of them now.